marcoverl/CVUserGuide/source/K8sCluster.rst

 -  Ubuntu 18.04 (for master and node images)

--  at least 2 CPUs for the master
+-  2 CPUs or more per machine, 2 GB or more of RAM per machine (any less will leave little room for your apps)

 Getting Started
 ---------------